Antiz96/Linux-Desktop/Arch-Linux/Base_installation_with_disk_encryption.md

-mkfs.fat -F32 /dev/nvme0n1p1 #Create the filesystem for the EFI partition mkswap /dev/nvme0n1p2 #Create the filesystem for the Swap partition swapon /dev/nvme0n1p2 #Activate swap on the system mkfs.ext4 /dev/nvme0n1p3 #Create the filesystem for the Root partition
+mkfs.fat -F32 /dev/nvme0n1p1 #Create the filesystem for the EFI partition mkswap /dev/nvme0n1p2 #Create the filesystem for the Swap partition swapon /dev/nvme0n1p2 #Activate swap on the system cryptsetup -y -v luksFormat /dev/nvme0n1p3 #Setup the encryption for the root partition and choose a passphrase cryptsetup open /dev/nvme0n1p3 root #Open the encryption container on the root partition and give it a name that will be used by the mapper.
+In my case, the name is "root" mkfs.ext4 /dev/mapper/root #Make the filesystem for the root partition
 ```

 ## Mounting the partitions and install the system's base

 ```
-mount /dev/nvme0n1p3 /mnt #Mount the Root partition on /mnt to install my system's base on it mkdir -p /mnt/boot/EFI #Create the /boot/EFI directory in /mnt mount /dev/nvme0n1p1 /mnt/boot/EFI #Mount my EFI partition on it pacstrap /mnt base linux linux-firmware #Install my system's base on the root partition genfstab -U /mnt >> /mnt/etc/fstab #Generate the fstab
+mount /dev/mapper/root /mnt #Mount the Root partition on /mnt to install my system's base on it mkdir /mnt/boot ##Create the /boot directory in /mnt (the EFI partition has to be mounted specifically in /boot when doing LUKS encryption and not /boot/EFI, otherwise it will also be encrypted and you'll need extra steps to make grub being able to decrypt it.
+Futhermore, grub only has a partial Luks2 support, so even tho it is possible I do not recommend it.
+If you want to do it anyway, check https://wiki.archlinux.org/title/GRUB#Encrypted_/boot) mount /dev/nvme0n1p1 /mnt/boot #Mount my EFI partition on it pacstrap /mnt base linux linux-firmware #Install my system's base on the root partition genfstab -U /mnt >> /mnt/etc/fstab #Generate the fstab
 ```